-- If a licence is about to expire but a renewal application form has not been received, an application form (RCMP 5614) can be downloaded from the CFP website here, or obtained by calling the CFP.
+- If your licence is about to expire but a renewal notice has not been received, you can download an application form (RCMP 5614) from the CFP Website, request it by mail, or renew online.

 Advantages to renewing a licence before it expires include:

 - The CFP uses a streamlined process for renewals, whereas a longer process is used for individuals who do not have a licence or whose licence has expired.

 - Those who renew avoid the risk of having their registration certificates revoked and permanently losing their grandfathered privileges for any prohibited firearms they possess.